-Undesired bias in machine learning has become a worrying topic due to the numerous high profile incidents that have been covered by the media.
-It is certainly a challenging topic, as it could even be said that the concept of societal bias is inherently biased in itself depending on an individual’s (or group’s) perspective.
-In this talk we avoid re-inventing the wheel, instead we use traditional methods to simplify this issue so it can be tackled from a practical perspective.
+Undesired bias in machine learning has become a worrying topic after numerous high-profile incidents have been covered by the media.
+It’s a challenging topic, as it could even be said that the concept of societal bias is inherently biased in itself, depending on an individual’s (or group’s) perspective.
+Alejandro Saucedo doesn’t reinvent the wheel, instead choosing to use traditional methods to simplify the issue so it can be tackled from a practical perspective.

-We will begin by providing a high level definition of undesired bias as two constituent parts: “a-priori societal bias” and “a-posteriori statistical bias”.
-We will provide tangible examples of how undesired bias is introduced in each step.
-This initial section will introduce very interesting research findings in this topic.
-Spolier alert: We will take a pragmatic approach, showing how any non-trivial system will always have an inherent bias, so the objective is not to remove bias, but to make sure 1) you can get as close as possible to your objectives, and 2) you can make sure your objectives are as close as possible to the “ideal solution”.
+Alejandro discusses the high-level definitions of bias in machine learning as two constituent parts—a priori societal bias and a posteriori statistical bias—and uses a hands-on example to demystify it.
+Your objective is to automate the loan-approval process for a company using machine learning.
+He walks you through this challenge step-by-step, using key tools and techniques from the latest research, allowing you to assess and mitigate undesired bias in machine learning models.
+He provides tangible examples of how undesired bias is introduced in each step, introducing interesting research findings in this topic.
+Spoiler alert: Alejandro takes a pragmatic approach, showing how any nontrivial system will always have an inherent bias; the objective is not to remove bias but to make sure you can get as close as possible to your objectives, and you can make sure your objectives are as close as possible to the ideal solution.

-Alejandro Saucedo is the Chief Scientist at The Institute for Ethical AI & Machine Learning.
-With over 10 years of software development experience, Alejandro has held technical leadership positions across hyper-growth scale-ups and tech giants including Eigen Technologies, Bloomberg LP and Hack Partners.
-Alejandro has a strong track record building multiple departments of machine learning engineers from scratch, and leading the delivery of numerous large-scale machine learning systems across the financial, insurance, legal, transport, manufacturing and construction sectors (in Europe, US and Latin America).
+Alejandro Saucedo is the chief scientist at the Institute for Ethical AI & Machine Learning.
+With over 10 years of software development experience, Alejandro has held technical leadership positions across hypergrowth scale-ups and tech giants including Eigen Technologies, Bloomberg LP, and Hack Partners.
+Alejandro has a strong track record of building multiple departments of machine learning engineers from scratch and leading the delivery of numerous large-scale machine learning systems across the financial, insurance, legal, transport, manufacturing, and construction sectors (in Europe, the US, and Latin America).